 1 – Use HTTPS

-HTTPS, or hypertext transfer protocol secure, is the secure version of HTTP — the protocol used to send data between a web browser and a website.
+HTTPS, or hypertext transfer protocol secure, is the secure version of HTTP.
+This is the protocol used to send data between a web browser and a website.
 HTTPS ensures that your website is the correct site the server is supposed to be talking to.
-HTTPS also encrypts all user data, including financial information and browsing history, protecting against external breaches.
+It also encrypts all user data, including financial information and browsing history, protecting against external breaches.

 2 – Use an SSL Certificate

 SSL, which stands for Secure Sockets Layer, is essential for protecting your website, even if it doesn’t handle sensitive information.
 It provides privacy, critical security and data integrity for both your websites and your users’ personal information.
-While HTTPS encrypts the information on your website, SSL is used to encrypt any information that is sent from your website across the Internet so that only the intended recipient can access it.
-This is important because the information you send on the Internet is passed from computer to computer, and without encryption, any computer between your site and the destination server can see sensitive information like credit card numbers, usernames and passwords.
+While HTTPS encrypts the information on your website, SSL is used to encrypt any information that is sent from your website across the Internet.
+This ensures that only the intended recipient can access it.
+The information you send on the Internet is passed from computer to computer, and without encryption, any computer between your site and the destination server can see sensitive information.
 In addition to encryption, SSL certificates also provide authentication.
 This means you can be sure that you are sending information to the right server and not to an imposter trying to steal information.

 3 – Make Sure Your Passwords Are Strong